Rabbula Gospels: Description

 The earliest crucifixion in an illuminated manuscript, from the Rabbula Gospels.

 The Gospel was completed in 586 at Monastery of St. John of Zagba (Syriac: ܒܝܬ ܙܓܒܐ, Bēṯ Zaḡbā), which, although traditionally thought to have been in Northern Mesopotamia, is now thought to have been in the hinterland between Antioch and Apamea in modern Syria.
 It was signed by its scribe, Rabbula (ܪܒܘܠܐ, Rabbulā) about whom nothing else is known.
 In their current condition the folios are 34 cm (13.4 in) by 27 cm (10.6 in).
 Their original size is unknown because they were trimmed during previous rebindings.
 The text is written in black or dark brown ink in two columns of a variable number of lines.
 There are footnotes written in red ink at the bottom of many of the columns.
 The text is the Peshitta version of the Syriac translation of the Gospels.

 The manuscript is illuminated, with the text framed in elaborate floral and architectural motifs.
 The Gospel canons are set in arcades ornamented with flowers and birds.
-The miniaturist obviously drew some of his inspiration from Hellenistic art (draped figures), but relied mainly on the ornamental traditions of Persia.
+The miniaturist obviously drew some of his inspiration from Hellenistic art (draped figures), but relied mainly on Arab miniature art.
 The miniatures of the Rabbula Gospels, notably those representing the Crucifixion, the Ascension and Pentecost, are full-page pictures with a decorative frame formed of zigzags, curves, rainbows and so forth.
 The scene of the Crucifixion is the earliest to survive in an illuminated manuscript, and shows the Eastern form of the image at the time.
 There is a miniature of the Apostles choosing a new twelfth member (after the loss of Judas); this is not an event found in the Canonical Gospels (though it is mentioned in Chapter 1 of Acts) and is almost never seen in later art.
 The artist was trained in the classical illusionist tradition, and is a competent and practiced hand rather than an outstanding talent; but surviving images from this period are so rare that his are extremely valuable for showing the style and iconography of his age.